Equivalences of Graded Categories: Introduction

 \section{Introduction}

-For any fusion category $C$, there is an important invariant $\underline{\underline{\BrPic(C)}}$, the Brauer-Picard 3-group of $C$.
+For any fusion category $\cC$, there is an important invariant $\BBBrPic(\cC)$, the Brauer-Picard 3-category of $\cC$.
 This invariant is defined as the 3-group of invertible bimodules, bimodule equivalences, and bimodule functor natural isomorphisms.
-This invariant is important in many different areas of mathematics.

-If $C$ is unitary, then the truncation $\BrPic(C)$ exactly corresponds to finite index, finite depth subfactors whose even and dual even parts are both equivalent to $C$.
-For the classification of small index subfactors this correspondence has proved extremely useful.
-For example in \cite{1612.07185} it is shown that the even part of the Haagerup-Izumi subfactor for $\mathbb{Z}/2\mathbb{Z} \times \mathbb{Z}/2\mathbb{Z}$ has Brauer-Picard group of order 360.
-In \cite{Cain-ADE} the author classifies all subfactors whose even and dual even parts are equivalent to an even part of one of the $ADE$ subfactors, which revealed the existence of a new subfactor of small index.
-This classification is achieved by abstractly computing the Brauer-Picard group via the Drinfeld centre.
+The 3-category $\BBBrPic(\cC)$ has many important applications to various areas of mathematics, and thus there exists significant literature dedicated to computing $\BBBrPic(\cC)$ for various examples \cite{MR3808052, 1810.09469,MR3373393, MR3778972,MR3449240}.